jcavar/xcfui/README.md

 ##Usage

-If you want to use xcfui just check 'Find unused imports' item under File menu, if you no longer want to use it just uncheck item
+If you want to use xcfui just check 'Find unused imports' item under File menu, if you no longer want to use it just uncheck the item

 ![Preview on](https://raw.githubusercontent.com/jcavar/xcfui/master/fui_preview_on.png)
 ![Preview off](https://raw.githubusercontent.com/jcavar/xcfui/master/fui_preview_off.png)

 ##How it works

-*	We first add 'Find unused imports' item in Xcode File menu.
+*	First add 'Find unused imports' item in Xcode File menu.
-*	We swizzle Xcode build method
+*	Then swizzle Xcode build method.
 *	When 'Find unused imports' is checked and build method is called, we add new run script in build phases.
-*	That run script executes fui tool on current project
+*	Run script executes fui tool on current project.
-*	It parse results and display them as warnings in Xcode
+*	It parses results and displays them as warnings in Xcode.
 *	When 'Find unused imports' item is unchecked, we just remove run script from build phases.